 - 1. TRANSFER A "transfer" shall mean a move by an employee from one school to another. - 2.
 VOLUNTARY TRANSFER A "voluntary transfer" shall mean a transfer that an employee requests. - 3.
 INVOLUNTARY TRANSFER An "involuntary transfer" shall mean a transfer that an employee has not requested. - 4.
 ASSIGNMENT An "assignment" shall mean the placement of an employee in a particular grade level, subject area, or specialty area within a building. - 5.
-REASSIGNMENT A "reassignment" shall mean a change in an employee's assignment within a building regardless of an employee's FTE and position.
-Reassignments are at the discretion of the building administrator and not subject to the transfer provisions herein.
+REASSIGNMENT A "reassignment" shall mean a change in an employee's assignment within a building regardless of an employee's FTE.
+Reassignments are not subject to the transfer provisions herein.

-The elementary specialist positions of Teacher-Librarian, Music and any PE positions more than .5 FTE shall be considered vacancies and shall be filled through the District transfer process.
+The elementary content area specialist positions of Teacher-Librarian, Music and any PE positions more than .5 FTE shall be considered vacancies and shall be filled through the District transfer process.

-6. VACANCY - A "vacancy" exists:
+- 6. VACANCY A "vacancy" exists: - a.

-- a.
 Whenever an employee resigns, retires, is discharged, non-renewed or transferred prior to July 15, and the District intends to place a continuing contract person in the former employee's position. - b.
 When a new position is created by the District. - c.
 A vacancy does not include a position vacated by an employee on a leave of absence.